maggit/futureproject.github.com/stack/index.md

 ### re: Priorities
 - We must either (a) invest in actually being a software company, or (b) stop trying to develop consumer-grade software in-house.
+What does this mean for Logbook?
 - What are the three most *urgent* components?
 - What are the three most *important* components?
 - How many components can we work on at once?